 - Free access to 3,000+ ATMs in Australia

 - Not available for business

 - Lack of branches in Australia

 How do I apply for the Citibank Plus Everyday Account?

-If after comparing the features of this everyday account with others you decide it has everything you were looking for, click ‘go to site’ to be transferred to the secure application page.
+If after comparing the features of this everyday account with others you decide it has everything you were looking for, you can start a secure application by applying online.

 Eligibility to apply online